Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Second: Fees for services we provide.

 Third: Transactions received real-time during the day are deducted as they occur if there is a sufficient available balance in the account to pay for the transaction and any associated fee.
-Example: ATM, debit PIN or teller withdrawals including cashed checks; transfers or Citibank® Online bill payments initiated by you, debit card purchases at a merchant and most ACH debits that we receive throughout the day.
+Example: ATM, debit PIN or teller withdrawals including cashed checks; transfers or CitibankÂ® Online bill payments initiated by you, debit card purchases at a merchant and most ACH debits that we receive throughout the day.

 Fourth: Checks presented for payment and any ACH debit not deducted during the day are deducted from your remaining available balance in the order of lowest to highest dollar amount.